The US and Iran have agreed a ceasefire, with talks to bridge the gulf between them. Here’s what to know - Local News 8

 ™ & © 2026 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Jeremy Diamond, Lex Harvey, Lauren Izso, Alayna Treene, Kristen Holmes, Zachary Cohen, Kit Maher, Matthew Chance, Todd Symons and Sophia Saifi contributed reporting.
+CNN’s Jeremy Diamond, Lex Harvey, Lauren Izso, Alayna Treene, Kristen Holmes, Zachary Cohen, Kit Maher, Matthew Chance, Todd Symons, Kevin Liptak and Sophia Saifi contributed reporting.